0xPolygonMiden/miden-vm/docs/src/design/stack/stack_ops.md

 s_{0}' = 0 \text{ | degree} = 1
 $$

-The effect on the rest of the stack is:
+The effect of this operation on the rest of the stack is:
 * **Right shift** starting from position $0$.

 ## DROP